-New functions 81760x-05
+New functions 34059x-08

-- New FUNCTION PROG PATH function for taking the entire tool radius into account in 3-D radius compensation, see "Interpretation of the programmed path", Page 433 - When an application is active on the third or fourth desktop, the operating mode keys are also effective with touch operation, see "Save elements and switch to the NC program", Page 495 - The TCPM function (option 9) was expanded by the selection of the tool reference point and the center of rotation, see "Selection of tool reference point and center of rotation", Page 423 - New FUNCTION COUNT function for controlling a counter, see "Defining a counter", Page 357 - New FUNCTION LIFTOFF function for retracting the tool from the contour upon an NC stop, see "Lift off tool at NC stop: FUNCTION LIFTOFF", Page 373 - It is possible to comment out NC blocks, see "Commenting out an existing NC block", Page 187 - The CAD viewer exports points with FMAX to an H file, see "Selecting the file type", Page 459 - When multiple instances of the CAD viewer are open, they are shown somewhat smaller on the third desktop. - The CAD viewer now enables you to extract data from STEP, IGES and STEP files, see "Data Transfer from CAD Files", Page 443 - With FN 16: F-PRINT, it is possible to enter references to Q parameters or QS parameters as the source and target, see "Basics", Page 279 - The FN18 functions have been expanded, see "FN 18: SYSREAD Reading system data", Page 286
+- New FUNCTION PROG PATH function for taking the entire tool radius into account in 3-D radius compensation, see "Interpretation of the programmed path", Page 445 - New FACING HEAD POS function for working with facing heads, see "Using a facing slide", Page 522 - Touchscreen operation is supported, see "Operating the Touchscreen", Page 529 - When an application is active on the third or fourth desktop, the operating mode keys are also effective with touch operation, see "Save elements and switch to the NC program", Page 540 - Using DRS it is now possible to define a cutter radius oversize for a turning tool, see "Tool compensation in the NC program", Page 510 - The AFC function (option 45) can now also be used in turning mode, see "Cutting force monitoring with the AFC function", Page 526 - The M138 function is now also effective in turning mode. - The TCPM function (option 9) was expanded by the selection of the tool reference point and the center of rotation, see "Selection of tool reference point and center of rotation", Page 435 - New FUNCTION COUNT function for controlling a counter, see "Defining a counter", Page 370 - New FUNCTION LIFTOFF function for retracting the tool from the contour upon an NC stop, see "Lift off tool at NC stop: FUNCTION LIFTOFF", Page 386 - It is possible to comment out NC blocks, see "Commenting out an existing NC block", Page 190 - The CAD viewer exports points with FMAX to an H file, see "Selecting the file type", Page 474 - When multiple instances of the CAD viewer are open, they are shown somewhat smaller on the third desktop. - The CAD viewer now enables you to extract data from STEP, IGES and STEP files , see "Data Transfer from CAD Files", Page 457 - With FN 16: F-PRINT, it is possible to enter references to Q parameters or QS parameters as the source and target, see "Basics", Page 281 - The FN18 functions have been expanded, see "FN 18: SYSREAD Reading system data", Page 288